Wilsonlorensya3/Honours/README.md

 save the grid and functions with name convention: Grid_and_Functions.RData

 Grids:
-pre computed mu grid and nu grid are given in variable `mu.grid` and `nu.grid` give the combinations of mu and nu to be calculated for parameter of interest
+pre computed mu grid and nu grid are given in variable <br />
+`mu.grid` and `nu.grid` give the combinations of mu and nu to be calculated for parameter of interest <br />

 calculated parameter of interest on the above mu and nu grid:
 `logZ` to obtain log of normalization constant Z